Inviting Your Bot to Your Server

 Before You Invite

-Bot must be deployed before you can invite it
+Deploy the bot before you invite it

 Invitation Steps